Longtime Charleston-area antique fixture in final days after 59 years

 Piece of pie

-Guinot Beauty Center will now open Oct.
-29. It originally was set to open Monday, but Hurricane Florence delayed construction, according to a statement.
+Guinot Beauty Center will now open for business in the Market at Oakland in the north end of Mount Pleasant on Oct.
+29, or one week later than originally scheduled.
+Hurricane Florence delayed construction on the store, according to a statement from the company.

 Free for a while